rjsf-team/react-jsonschema-form/docs/usage/dependencies.md

 ### Bidirectional

-In the following example the `billing_address` field will be required if `credit_card` is defined and the `credit_card` field will be required if `billing_address` is defined making them both required if either is defined.
+In the following example the `billing_address` field will be required if `credit_card` is defined and the `credit_card` field will be required if `billing_address` is defined, making them both required if either is defined.

 ```jsx
 const schema = {